xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 ' %}

 {% include qanda
-    question='How do you confirm the results are correct?' answer='Examine the inital and final results file and confirm even a random input still yields a final result where x==y for all rows of the results file
+    question='How do you confirm results are indeed a linear steady state?' answer='Examine the inital and final results file and confirm even a random input still yields a final result where x==y for all rows of the results file
 ```